FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 megares_database_v3.00.fasta
 megaresPartitions\megaresClean25E4.txt
 ```
-By "around", the program will count 250000 nucleotides, and if it ends in the middle of a sequence, it will include the rest of the sequence
+By "around", the program will count 250000 nucleotides, and if it ends in the middle of a sequence, it will include the rest of the current sequence.

+If you want to include the entire sequence, put -1 as the length